 The environment can affect the quality of your coloured hair.
 The sun, for example, can interfere with your new shade, causing unwanted discolouration and dryness.
 The wind and rain, on the other hand, are responsible for messy knots and frizz, while the cold in general has a drying effect on the scalp.
 Keep colour treated hair out of the sun during peak times, and be careful to protect your hair with a hat or updo when the weather misbehaves.

 When it comes to drying and styling your coloured hair, the key word is care.
 Instead of using a rough towel that risks literally rubbing the cuticles up the wrong way, causing colour fade and breakage, gently squeeze out excess water using an old cotton t-shirt before applying heat protectant and blow-drying on a low temperature.
 Ideally, letting your hair naturally is the best way to prevent damage from heated styling tools, but this isn't always an option.

 Light blonde, grey & white coloured hair can suffer from tones of orange/yellow, known as brassiness.
 You can help restore your original coloured shade by using a shampoo that neutralises these unwanted tones.
 The Silver Hair Shampoo from Serie Expert uses deep purple tones to restore your preferred colour and boosts shine, while also gently cleansing the hair.

 4. Avoid dullness and fading

 A common concern for colour treated hair is gradually losing the glossy shine and colour intensity.
 The solution is in using the right shampoo and conditioner, specifically formulated for coloured hair.
 The Serie Expert Vitamino for coloured hair, protects coloured hair while boosting luminosity and gently removing build-up.
-Plus, the collection also includes a CC Cream colour-correcting cream for blondes to protect against brassy undertones.
+Plus, the Serie Expert collection also includes the Metal Detox range for blondes to protect against brassy undertones, post and pre treatment.

 5. Promote hydration and shine